-Child Abuse Laws in Michigan:
+Child Abuse Crimes in Michigan:

 First Degree Child Abuse Charges

-Serious physical harm requires a physical injury to the child that seriously impairs the child’s health or physical well-being.
-This includes, but is not limited to: brain damage, skull or bone fracture, subdural hemorrhage or hematoma, dislocation, sprain, internal injury, poisoning, burn, scald, or severe cut.
+“Serious physical harm” means any physical injury that seriously impairs the child’s health or physical well-being.
+These injuries might include brain damage, skull or bone fracture, subdural hemorrhage or hematoma, dislocation, sprain, internal injury, poisoning, burn or scald, or severe cut.

 Second Degree Child Abuse Charges